 We’ve already encountered the mechanics of single selection: tap once on an object to select it, tap somewhere else to deselect it.
 To select more than one object, you can do one of four things:

-Double-tapping an object will turn on multi-select mode.
+Double-tapping an object (or tapping the object that is already selected) will turn on multi-select mode.
 The selection ring (or drag handles) around the object will change from solid to dotted to indicate multi-selection is on.